dotnet/EntityFramework.Docs/entity-framework/core/modeling/relational/indexes.md

 ### Include Columns in SQL Server Indexes

-You can configure [indexes with included columns](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/create-indexes-with-included-columns?view=sql-server-2017) to significantly improve query performance when all columns in the query are included in the index as key or nonkey columns.
+You can configure [indexes with included columns](https://docs.microsoft.com/sql/relational-databases/indexes/create-indexes-with-included-columns) to significantly improve query performance when all columns in the query are included in the index as key or non-key columns.

 [!code-csharp[Main](../../../../samples/core/Modeling/FluentAPI/Samples/Relational/ForSqlServerHasIndex.cs?name=Model)]